We will see here different categories of mutual funds (What are Mutual Funds) like:

 “Sanghvi Movers” gave a return of around 4500% in 5 years from 1992 – 1997.
 An investment of Rs 1 Lac was worth Rs 45 lacs in just 5 years.

-In the same period “Jindal Power and Steel” gave return of 20000% .
-So investment of Rs 50,000 was worth Rs 1 crore in just 5 years.
+In the same period “Jindal Power and Steel” gave a return of 20000 %.
+So an investment of Rs 50,000 was worth Rs 1 crore in just 5 years.

-Index funds : These are mutual funds which mirrors a particular mutual fund.
-They Put there money in the companies which are part of that index and in same proportion as per the weightage of the company in that index.
+Index Funds are mutual funds which mirror a particular mutual fund.
+They put their money in the companies which are part of that index and in the same proportion as per the weightage of the company in that index.
 For Eg:

 Franklin India Index Fund which tracks S&P CNX Nifty Fund will invest in companies in that fund in the same ratio as their weights.
 Suppose following is the weightage table for index: